 SECReT: The International Training Centre for Security and Crime Related Research Degrees

 UCL SECReT is the international centre for training in security and crime related research degrees, the first centre of its kind in Europe.
-UCL SECReT has been set up following a £7m award by the EPSRC and £10m of support from industrial, academic and public sector partners (such as the Home Office, Met Police, British Transport Police, Lockheed Martin, BT plc, BAE Systems, Thales).
+UCL SECReT was set up in 2009 following a £7m award by the EPSRC and £10m of support from industrial, academic and public sector partners (such as the Home Office, Met Police, British Transport Police, Lockheed Martin, BT plc, BAE Systems, Thales).

 During their PhD, all SECReT students develop an expertise in specific crime and security domains, e.g., cybercrime, terrorism, organised crime, sexual abuse, urban crime, environmental crime, heritage crime, etc. Their research can be classified into three categories as outlined in the box below.

 How crime events occur and affect complex systems in the physical world or cyberspace.
 This research focuses on understanding what influence criminals’ decision making, the patterning of crime events in time and space, crime reporting, intelligence analysis and security operations, and directly informs the design of prevention policies and security measures.
 Students typically come from political science, crime science, psychology, geography, computer science, statistics and mathematics.
 During their PhD, they develop a strong theoretical knowledge in social/behavioural sciences along with advanced skills for complex systems analysis:

 The design and evaluation of crime prevention and security measures eg. the emergence of new materials, sensors, and algorithms for security applications.
 With a focus on technological innovation and a powerful network of external partners, researchers come from physics, chemistry, electronic engineering and computer science: